MishaRubanov/MishaRubanov.github.io/_posts/2025-05-18-self-hosted-setup.markdown

 ---

 ## Server infrastructure: Hetzner
-I chose Hetzner as my hosting provider for several compelling reasons:
+I chose Hetzner as my hosting provider for several reasons:

 ### 💰 Cost-Effective
-Hetzner offers some of the most competitive prices in the industry.
-Their dedicated servers and cloud instances are significantly cheaper than comparable offerings from AWS, DigitalOcean, or Linode.
+Hetzner offers some of the most competitive prices in the industry - significantly cheaper than comparable offerings from AWS, DigitalOcean, or Linode.
 For example, their CAX21 ARM cloud server (Ampere Altra, 4 vCPUs, 8GB RAM, 80GB NVMe) costs just €6.49/month (at the time of writing this).
 Simple tutorials for setting up servers based on standard images (i.e., ubuntu) or snapshots can be found [here](https://docs.hetzner.com/cloud/servers/getting-started/creating-a-server/).
 They also made it really easy to set up [coolify](https://community.hetzner.com/tutorials/install-and-configure-coolify-on-linux).

 ### 🔧 Management Tools